Bombing of Naples in World War II: Bombing in 1943

 By 11 January 1943, the Allies were conducting daily bombings that only began to slow at the end of May, five months later.
 Usually, after completing their bombardments, the planes would descend to strafe the city.

 On 21 February, known as La strage di via Duomo, the entire Via dei Tribunali was destroyed.
 In March, the neighborhoods of Carmine, Pignasecca, Piazza Cavour, and Capodimonte were all hit.
 On 28 March, the passenger ship Caterina Costa was hit, killing 600 and wounding 3000.
 In April, the neighborhoods of Corso Giuseppe Garibaldi, via Depretis, Piazza Amedeo, Parco Margherita, via Morghen, and Via Medina were all struck by bombs.

 The largest raid was on 4 August 1943, by 400 American Boeing B-17 Flying Fortress aircraft of the Northwest African Strategic Air Force (NASAF) which targeted the Axis submarine base at Naples.
 The Church of Santa Chiara was destroyed in this raid but was later rebuilt.
 Many ships in the harbour were sunk, yet the harbour was made functional in just one week after the city's occupation by Allied ground forces.

 On 6 September, with the Armistice of Cassibile already signed, another bombing of Naples began.
 The last bombardment happened on the morning of 8 September, a few hours after the announcement of the armistice.

-The Nazis occupation of Naples ended 20 days later with the popular insurrection of the Four Days of Naples.
+The Nazi occupation of Naples ended 20 days later with the popular insurrection of the Four Days of Naples.
 The insurrection, however, did not end the city's bombardments.
 Naples became the rearguard of the Winter Line and the Luftwaffe began bomb runs against the city.
 The largest Nazi bombings happened on the nights of 14 and 15 March 1944, and killed 300 people.